wenewzhang/mixin_labs-php-bot/README4.md

 ```
 #### Deposit USDT or Bitcoin into your Mixin Network account(bot) and read balance
 ExinCore can exchange between Bitcoin, USDT, EOS, Eth etc. Here show you how to exchange between USDT and Bitcoin,
-you need check the wallet's balance.
+Check the wallet's balance before you make order.
 ```php
   $mixinSdk = new MixinSDK(require './config.php');
   $asset_info = $mixinSdk->Wallet()->readAsset(BTC_ASSET_ID);